Jbdu4493/chat_rag/README.md

 ### Interacting with the Application

 - The application provides a chat interface where you can interact with the document processing and search capabilities powered by Elasticsearch and Ollama.
 Please note that the application only supports PDF documents.
+The user interface is developed with Streamlit.

 ## Configuration